Fate Rewinder: Plot

-After a personal tragedy that took something from him, a young boy named Chrono is inducted into the Space-Time Police Special Forces Unit as its new Rewinder, under the mentorship of Shirai, a former Special Grade Rewinder.
+After a personal tragedy that took something from him, a young boy named Chrono is inducted into the Space-Time Strategic Enforcement Unit as its new Rewinder, under the mentorship of Shirai, a former Special Grade Rewinder.
 Shirai, who lost his ability to rewind after a traumatic event damaged his Retry Eye, trains Chrono for several years.
 With his Retry Eye, analytical intuition, photographic memory, and an inhuman mental durability, along with the aid of his sentient flying smartphone, "Smartphone," 14-year-old Chrono rises through the ranks, aiming to solve "Case 999", an unsolvable case involving the death of his sister, Tokine, and a member of the notorious "Clock Hands" terrorist organization.

 In the process, he have made numerous allies as he working alongside them in various missions: Akaba, a katana-wielding 16-year-old Rewinder and self-professed disciple of Shirai; Lemon, a monotonic 12-year-old gynoid; and Chainu, a meek and timid 18-year-old Rewinder with a mysterious past.
 Together, they tackle various cases of increasing complexity as Chrono often coming into conflict with the "Clock Hands", whose members are constantly hindering their mission(s) and preventing Chrono from rising up the ranks and tackling "Case 999" for reasons beyond everyone's understandings.